turbot/steampipe-plugin-crowdstrike/docs/tables/crowdstrike_host.md

   crowdstrike_host
 ```

-### List hosts which have not been logged in to in the last 3 months
+### List hosts which have been inactive for the last 3 months

 ```sql
 select